Murtaza-2x/Team6-YHROCU-workflow/README.md

 ## Installation

+1. **Clone Main Repository**:

+   Create YHROCU-CLONE for 0Auth to work.
+   Clone the repository into your htdocs/YHROCU-CLONE folder.

-1. **Install dependencies**:
+3. **Install dependencies**:

+   Install/Use composer and change directory into the SOFTWARE_AUTH folder and run this command:

    composer install

-2. **Set up your database**:
+5. **Set up your database**:

    Create a new MySQL database (e.g., rocu).

-   Run any provided SQL migrations or create tables manually.

-3. **Configure environment variables**:

-   Use .env provided or create a new .env file if not.

-   Add your database credentials, Auth0 credentials, and any other sensitive info.
+   Run rocu.sql file inside DATABASE folder.

-4. **Set up your web server if not using XAMPP**:
+6. **Set up your web server if not using XAMPP**:

   Configure your Apache/nginx document root to point to the project folder (or a public subdirectory if you have one).